James J. Storrow: Charles River Basin

 In 1901, Storrow began a campaign to dam the Charles River and create the Charles River Basin, as well as to preserve and improve the riverbanks as a public park.
-The Massachusetts legislature approved the dam in 1903, and it was completed in 1910.
-The basin also eliminated tidal harbor pollution and the basin's low-tide odors.
+Storrow faced opposition from some of Boston's powerful influences, including the city's chamber of commerce; however, the Massachusetts legislature approved the dam in 1903.
+The Boston Globe crediting Storrow's "hard work, influence and speeches before the legislature" for the bill's passage.
+The dam was completed in 1910.